docker/docs/datacenter/ucp/2.0/reference/cli/uninstall-ucp.md

 This command uninstalls UCP from the swarm, but preserves the swarm so that your applications can continue running.
-After UCP is uninstalled you can use the the 'docker swarm leave' and 'docker node rm' commands to remove nodes from the swarm.
+After UCP is uninstalled you can use the 'docker swarm leave' and 'docker node rm' commands to remove nodes from the swarm.

 Once UCP is uninstalled, you won't be able to join nodes to the swarm unless